Fithos/tgp/README.md

 ### Characterization

 Characterization tools are meant to guide the user towards distinguishing between fine- and coarse-grained tasks: this distinction can be made based on different thresholds, thus allowing the user to customize the analysis.
+It is highlighted these tools only provide general purpose analyses: the user is encouraged to create custom ones.
 Characterization tools can be found in the *characterization/* directory.

 Directory *characterization/tests/* contains tests for all the following tools.